-The fair value disclosures are presented in Note 15, "Fair Value Measurements."
+The fair value disclosures are presented in Note 14, "Fair Value Measurements."

-- M. Off-balance-sheet credit exposures: Commitments to extend credit are agreements to lend to customers, generally having fixed expiration dates or other termination clauses that may require payment of a fee.
+L. Off-balance-sheet credit exposures: Commitments to extend credit are agreements to lend to customers, generally having fixed expiration dates or other termination clauses that may require payment of a fee.
 Commercial letters of credit are conditional commitments issued to guarantee the performance of a customer to a third party.
 These letters of credit are issued to facilitate commerce and typically result in the commitment being funded when the underlying transaction is consummated between the customer and third party.
 The credit risk associated with commitments to extend credit and commercial letters of credit is essentially the same as that involved with extending loans to customers and is subject to normal credit policies.
-Collateral may be obtained based on management's assessment of the customer's creditworthiness. - N. Statement of Cash Flows: Certain reclassifications and restatements have been made to the prior year consolidated statements of comprehensive income and statements of cash flows to conform with the current year's presentation.
-These reclassifications and restatements had no impact on net income or total equity.
+Collateral may be obtained based on management's assessment of the customer's creditworthiness.